 If we cannot meet the greenhouse-gas reduction targets in Plan Bay Area, then we must prepare an Alternative Planning Strategy (APS) to accompany the Sustainable Communities Strategy (SCS).
-The APS will be structured like the SCS, but it is an unconstrained plan that does not have to be as feasible or achievable as the SCS, since it would not be adopted as part of Plan Bay Area.
 The APS would identify the physical, economic or political conditions required to meet the regional greenhouse gas targets.

 Yes.
 MTC and ABAG have been working with business leaders from throughout the region, especially at key points during development of the Plan.

 Absolutely.
 Oral and written comments from workshops, telephone survey results, a web survey and focus groups, have been analyzed, summarized and presented to ABAG and MTC decision makers at key milestones in the development of the plan.
 The Draft Plan and its Draft Environmental Impact Report (DEIR) were released March 22 and April 2 respectively for public review and comment.
 All oral and written comments will be summarized and presented for review by ABAG and MTC board members to inform their final action on the Draft Plan, which is slated for adoption in July 2013.

 Public engagement is essential to the success of all the regional planning efforts.
 Plan Bay Area needs the input of all stakeholders — especially the people who live and work in Bay Area communities — to build a plan that meets their vision, goals and aspirations for a prosperous future.

 There are many ways to get involved.
-A great way to start is by getting engaged in the development of Plan Bay Area.
 You can go to our Get Involved page to sign up for alerts about meetings and other opportunities to have your voice heard.
 We also encourage you to visit our Public Process page, which explains the nuts and bolts of what can be an admittedly complicated multi-year planning process.

 No. Plan Bay Area is mandated by California Senate Bill 375.
 For more information, read the American Planning Association fact sheet “Agenda 21: Myths and Facts” available online at http://www.onebayarea.org/pdf/Agenda21mythsfacts.pdf.